Gukppong: History

-Effects

-Social effects

-"Guk-ppong's" social effects show an act of emphasising and encouraging unconditional patriotism.
-On the contrary, there are tendencies to criticise and discredit these patriotic elements.
-In fact,speech of president Park Geun-hye on the independence day of 2016 was also criticised as "'Guk-ppong' speech that is drunk with patriotism."
-The Japanese media Nikkei reported that intellectuals and media who warn young people from using new internet phrases criticising their homeland are increasing.
-Sociologists say "Guk-ppong" is not a pride, but an exaggeration to conceal the sense of inferiority and anxiety.
-Director Ryu Seung-wan ,who directed <군함도>, commented related with the word "Guk-ppong" : “I wanted to be judged only by the movie, but I couldn't do it with Korean sentiment.
-In the movie, it is possible that the two sides are simultaneously engaged in "Guk-ppong", pro-Japanese."

-Cultural influences

-A film based on history cannot avoid controversy over the "Guk-ppong" and the distortion of history.Now a "blackout galley" following the merge with the "Hell-Chosun gallery" in "DC inside", the "Guk-ppong gallery" was opened on September 4, 2015, following the establishment of a "gallery of Hell-chosun".
-Guk-ppong Content is consumed entirely in the form of people enjoying culture.
-Modern and contemporary history is shunned by the younger generation as Guk-ppong deprives nationalism and patriotism.
-Additionally, famous South Korean history instructors, such as Seol Min-seok and Choi Jin-ki, have stirred up in broadcasting and education circles, under the criticism of the "Guk-ppong" missionaries.

 Criticism

-Some make the critique that excessive nationalism is causing excessive national attention that is the enlargement of Korean culture patriotism crying out "Aunt, Please give me a plate of skate!" speaking with a broad accent in front of the camera.
-Also in the golden age of history, Some point out that the desire for great ancient history is blatant without distinct of conservatism and progressivism, ruling party and opposition party.
+Some make the critique that excessive nationalism is causing excessive attention, often negatively.
+Also in the golden age of history, some point out that the desire for great ancient history is blatant without distinct of conservatism and progressivism, ruling party and opposition party.
 Because the reality surrounding us is so hot, everyone is going to leave the country in history.
 Song Joong-ki said, "Actually, I don't think the meaning of the word Guk-ppong is accurately established.
 Many people were confused with the words of appealing to pity.
 Don't blindly follow what is unrighteous, but I don't know why they shouldn't love South Korea.
 I think it could be connected to that.
 If I get the right criticism, I'll be able to talk, but I'm not afraid if I have right thinking."